 Charities (other than schools and universities) are allowed to elect to exclude conditional government grants when calculating the GST turnover for JobKeeper.
 This will allow employing charities receiving revenue from the government to use either their total turnover, or their turnover excluding government grants, for the purposes of assessing eligibility for the JobKeeper Payment.

-If you have elected to exclude government grants in the turnover test, complete and lodge an election to exclude government grants from turnover for ACNC registered charities form.
-The form is currently only available to be signed manually and emailed to the ATO, however this can be done in the Portal from 14th June.
+If you have elected to exclude government grants in the turnover test, complete and lodge an Election to exclude government grants from turnover for ACNC registered charities form.
+The form is currently only available to be signed manually and emailed to the ATO, however this can be done in the ATO Business Portal from 14th June.
 If you enrolled in JobKeeper before 13th June, this needs to be completed before 20th June.
-If you enrolled in JobKeeper after 14th June, it needs to be completed 7 days of enrolment.
+If you enrolled in JobKeeper after 14th June, it needs to be completed within 7 days of enrolment.

 Our organisation is a registered religious institution, are we eligible for JobKeeper?